QVPR/VPRTempo/README.md

   <img src="./assets/main_example.gif" alt="Example of the base VPRTempo networking running"/>
 </p>

 To run the quantized network, parse the `--quantize` argument.
+(Please note, MPS is not currently supported with PyTorch QAT)
 ```console
 python main.py --quantize
 ```